Integrity and

 feelings and to develop friendship with them.

-someone don't reliably help you to perceive their feelings or to develop
+another person does not reliably help you to perceive their feelings or to

-Similarly, sharing a similar idea, interest or concern with someone can
+a similar idea, interest or concern with another person can be mistaken for

-be mistaken for sharing similar values and priorities with them.
-Don't suppose
+sharing similar values and priorities with them.
+Don't suppose that you

-that you definitely understand what someone said or appeared to express or how
+definitely understand what another person said or appeared to express or how

 important the subject is to them.